Multi-particle scattering and breakdown of the Wiedemann-Franz law at a junction of N interacting quantum wires: Introduction

 An efficient mean to identify the system phases is by looking at the equilibrium charge and energy transport properties of the system under investigation (see, for instance, \cite{Pekola2021} for a review).
 These are typically not independent of each other: whenever an electronic system can be adiabatically deformed into a noninteracting Fermi gas, the ratio between the charge and the thermal conductance of the system are related by the Wiedemann-Franz law (WFL).
-This states that such ratio is proportional to the temperature, through a universal constant $L_0$, dubbed Lorenz number \cite{Franz1853}, given by \beq L_0 = \frac{\pi^2 k_B^2}{3 e^2} \approx 2.44 \times 10^{-8}W\Omega K^{-2} \:\:\:\: . \eneq
+This states that, at temperatures low with respect to the Fermi energy, such ratio is proportional to the temperature, through a universal constant $L_0$, dubbed Lorenz number \cite{Franz1853} \beq L_0 = \frac{\pi^2 k_B^2}{3 e^2} \approx 2.44 \times 10^{-8}W\Omega K^{-2} \:\:\:\: . \eneq

-Interaction effects and inelastic scattering may spoil the WFL, which eventually leads to a renormalization of $L_0$ \cite{Kane1996,Kane1997,Lavasani2019}.
+In practice, the WFL is experimentally well-verified in metals and semiconductors at room temperature \cite{Kumar1993}, though interaction effects and inelastic scattering may lead to a renormalization of the Lorenz number \cite{Kane1996,Kane1997,Lavasani2019}.
 Also, localized interactions, e.g., such as in quantum dots, may provide an analogous renormalization of $L_0$ by a nonuniversal value \cite{Kubala2008,Karki2020c,Majidi2021}.

 It is worth mentioning that the WFL is expected to be satisfied when a one-dimensional system is connected to external Fermi liquid reservoirs \cite{Ponomarenko1995,Safi1995,Maslov1995,Oshikawa2006}.
-In the same way, one does not expect deviations of the Lorenz number from $L_0$ in the presence of the Kondo effect, e.g. in the co-tunneling regime of an interacting quantum dot, due to the emergence of Nozier\`es Fermi liquid phase \cite{Nozieres1974,Boese2001,Costi2010}.
+In the same way, one does not expect deviations of the Lorenz number from $L_0$ in the presence of the Kondo effect, in the co-tunneling regime of an interacting quantum dot, due to the emergence of Nozier\`es Fermi liquid phase \cite{Nozieres1974,Boese2001,Costi2010}.
+In interacting quantum wires, the results are analogous \cite{Balachandran2012}.
 Somewhat surprisingly, the WFL appears to be valid even in a non Fermi liquid phase, such as for the overscreened Kondo fixed point \cite{Affleck1991f,Affleck1991,Affleck1993}.
 As long as charge and heat are carried by the same excitations, regardless of whether they are Landau quasiparticles, or collective modes of the Tomonaga-Luttinger liquid leads, the Lorenz ratio remains unchanged \cite{Karki2020}.

 A phase (a fixed point) of the junction is uniquely identified by the local relations between the fields describing the collective excitations in the wires.
 Typically, these are recovered by looking at the (equilibrium) transport properties of the system (electrical conductance for charged wires, spin conductance for spin liquids, {\it et cetera}) \cite{Oshikawa2006,Rahmani2010,Rahmani2012}.
 However, when comparing the theoretical predictions with the experimental results, in many cases of physical interest this procedure may be tainted by spurious effects, that may spoil the interpretation of the measurements.
 Therefore, to unambiguously identify the phases setting in at junctions of QWs, it becomes important to make combined measurements of the charge transport properties of the system and of additional, pertinently chosen, quantities.